gdaisukesuzuki/PKGBUILD_Rapids/README.md

 ```
 * Uniform Manifold Approximation and Projection for Dimension Reduction
-* Only running on  Intelx86 (for example it cannot run on Jetson Xavier nx)
+* Only running on  Intelx86-64 (i.e. it cannot run on Jetson Xavier nx)
-* its building depends on Python-Numba (See No.5).
+* its building depends on Python-Numba (See No.5 above).
 ```

 2. [XGBoost](https://github.com/gdaisukesuzuki/PKGBUILD_Rapids/blob/master/xgboost/PKGBUILD)